-Thai Crab Curry Stir Fry is a perfect way to enjoy crab.
+Thai Crab Curry Stir Fry is a perfect way to cook a meal with crab.
+Thai Crab curry is easy to make.
+The bigger the crab, the easier to cook and eat.

 - Step 1.
 Thai Crab Curry Stir Fry Ingredients

 - Step 2.
 De-shell the crab and cut it into quarters